 Just days before I started the partial hospitalization program, my doctor had commented on how “healthy” I was.
 The nurse at my endocrinologist asked me for my weight loss secret.
-But my body was falling apart and my mind was suffering too.
+But my body was falling apart and my mind was suffering.

 But this trip was different.
-For the first time, I realized that what I was doing was dangerous, not “healthy” or a sign of self-control.
-When I went on a solo hike before sunset in December in New Hampshire without food for fear of taking in any calories, I was putting myself in danger.
+For the first time, I realized that what I was doing was dangerous.
+It wasn’t “healthy” or a sign of self-control.
+When I did a solo hike before sunset in December without food for fear of taking in any calories, I was putting myself in danger.
 When I didn’t wear enough layers to make myself burn more energy, I was putting myself in danger.
 When I lied about the route I would take to sneak in extra miles, I was putting myself in danger.
 And I had been doing that for years.
 Years of depriving my body of food and living in a state of starvation were also putting me in danger.
 On the snowy mountain, though, it came into sharp focus.
 This disorder could kill me.

-Part 2: Seeking Treatment When You Are Not A Cisgender Woman
+Part 2: Seeking ED Treatment When You Are Not A Cisgender Woman

 Acceptance of Help Can Be Hard, But Finding It Can Be Harder

-There was only one treatment center near me that took non-female patients, so choosing a provider didn’t take long.
+There was only one treatment center near me that took non-female patients.
+So choosing a provider didn’t take long.
 Once I made the initial call, things moved quickly.
-I got blood and urine samples taken, made an intake appointment and less than a week later was filling out the intake paperwork, while a nurse talked me through their treatment program.
+I got blood and urine samples taken and made an intake appointment.
+Less than a week later was filling out the intake paperwork, while a nurse talked me through their program.
 It was the first time that somebody had looked at me and told me that I was sick.
 Very sick.